Triathlon clothing: What to wear for a triathlon

 While pedalling away, you’ll also need something to wear on your feet.
 The optimal footwear for triathlon races are triathlon bike shoes.
 These have purpose-built features to aid speedy transitions and comfort ahead of the run.
 Like other road cycling shoes, they are compatible with cleats and have a stiff outsole.

-While triathlon shoes may give you an advantage in the transition, road bike shoes, mountain bike shoes and even trainers are all acceptable and you will not be penalised for deviating from the norm.
+While triathlon shoes may give you an advantage in the transition, road bike shoes, mountain bike shoes and even trainers are all acceptable.
+You will not be penalised for deviating from the norm.

 Another common question for new triathletes is ‘socks or no socks?’
 Putting socks on wet feet is no small feat and takes up valuable time during the transition.